Crews search for the missing after devastating tornadoes

 If early reports are confirmed, the twister “will likely go down perhaps as one of the longest track violent tornadoes in United States history,” said Victor Gensini, a researcher on extreme weather at Northern Illinois University.

-The longest tornado on record, in March 1925, tracked for about 220 miles (355 kilometers) through Missouri, Illinois and Indiana.
-But Gensini said this twister may have touched down for nearly 250 miles (400 kilometers).
-The storm was all the more remarkable because it came in December, when normally colder weather limits tornadoes, he said.
+The storm was all the more remarkable because it came in December, when normally colder weather limits tornadoes.

+The outbreak also killed at least six people in Illinois, where an Amazon facility in Edwardsville was hit; four in Tennessee; two in Arkansas, where a nursing home was destroyed; and two in Missouri.

 Debris from destroyed buildings and shredded trees covered the ground in Mayfield, a city of about 10,000 in western Kentucky.
-Twisted metal sheeting, downed power lines and wrecked vehicles lined the streets.
+Twisted sheet metal, downed power lines and wrecked vehicles lined the streets.
 Windows and roofs were blown off the buildings that were still standing.

 The missing at the candle factory included Janine Denise Johnson Williams, a 50-year-old mother of four whose family members kept vigil at the site Saturday.